emmyjegs/Workitout/README.md

 # WorkITout Application Deployment on Kubernetes

 **WorkITout** is a fitness management application designed to simplify and enhance the fitness journey for individuals and groups.
-The application is built for deployment on Kubernetes, ensuring scalability, reliability, and easy access via a public URL.
+The application is built by a deployment on Kubernetes, ensuring scalability, reliability, and easy access via a public URL.

 ## Features